Death of Osama bin Laden Fast Facts

 November 7, 2014 - Former Navy SEAL Robert O'Neill says in an interview with The Washington Post that he was the one who fired the final shot to kill Osama bin Laden in 2011.

-May 10, 2015 - In a published report, investigative journalist Seymour Hersh contends that President Barack Obama's administration lied about the circumstances surrounding the 2011 killing of Osama bin Laden.
+May 10, 2015 - In a published report, investigative journalist Seymour Hersh contends the Obama Adminstration lied about the circumstances surrounding the 2011 killing of Osama bin Laden.
 The White House later dismisses the report as "baseless."

 May 20, 2015 - The Office of the Director of National Intelligence begins releasing and declassifying documents recovered in the raid in May 2011.

 March 1, 2016 - A second batch of recovered documents is released by the DNI.
-Included in the recently declassified materials are Osama bin Laden's personal letters and will.
+Included in the recently declassified materials are bin Laden's personal letters and will.

 August 2016 - Bissonnette agrees to pay the US government all past and future proceeds of the book "No Easy Day," settling a lawsuit by the government for "breach of contract" by violating a non-disclosure agreement.